Sanix-Darker/stackfetch/README.md

 - **Shell completion**: `stackfetch completion bash|zsh|fish|powershell` for instant CLI hints.
 - **Guess Mode**: `Automatically guess the stack of the current directory project.` `stackfetch guess # or just : stackfetch ?`
+- **Services status:** Checks for running services from which the stack depends on.

 ### DEV INSTALL